linode/docs/docs/websites/hosting-a-website.md

         sudo nano /etc/apache2/apache2.conf

-3. Make sure that the following values are set.
+3. Make sure that the following values are set:

     {: .note }
     >